// WHY SANDLOGIC · ANY AI

 // MECHANISM 03

-When the inference layer (EdgeFlow) absorbs a new model family — RWKV, Liquid Foundation Models, the next thing — the same dispatch model extends down through CORE to the Krsna chip.
-Co-design means new model coverage propagates without silicon redesign.
+When a new model family emerges — RWKV, Liquid Foundation Models, the next thing — CORE absorbs it as a new compilation path for the Krsna chip.
+New model coverage lands in the compiler, not in a silicon redesign.

 // MECHANISM 04